nehagarg702/MoneyTransferApp/README.md

 1. Connect a device or start an emulator.
 2. Click the **Run** button in Android Studio to install and run the app.

+## Known Issues & Future Improvements

+- **UI Enhancements:** The UI/UX can be further optimized for a better experience.
+- **Real Banking API Integration:** Currently, the app uses mock data, but it can be integrated with real banking APIs in the future.
+- **Advanced Transaction Features:** Features like scheduled transfers, recurring payments, and transaction categorization can be added.

+## Testing

+- Unit tests are provided for key functionalities such as authentication, account balance validation, and transaction history updates.

 ## License

 This project is licensed under the MIT License.